vishal-ramani/UBI-helm-module-example/documentation/README.md

 ![](https://github.com/cloud-native-toolkit/terraform-tools-gitops/blob/main/template/docs/gitops-structure-overview.png?raw=true)

-The new GitHub repository is called `iascable-gitops-guestbook` in our case.
+The new GitHub repository is called `iascable-gitops-ubi` in our case.

-The new `iascable-gitops-guestbook` repository contains two folders the following image shows the relation to the bootstrap configuration.
+The new `iascable-gitops-ubi` repository contains two folders the following image shows the relation to the bootstrap configuration.

 ![](images/develop-own-module-09.png)